 Just say no: CMS Commander

 The first thing I noticed is that CMS Commander lands on a “not secure” URL.
 Being security minded, I did a double check on that, and sure enough the site is not HTTPS.

 But even more important to this study, CMS Commander limits the free offering to only 30 days.
 Just say no.

 Remaining with our mandated Free Only offerings, iControlWP does not meet that demand.
 Recommendation is to keep looking.

-The first thing I noticed about WP Pipeline was it looked like a website I built back twenty years ago.
+The first thing I noticed about WP Pipeline is that it looked like a website I built back in the 1990s.
 It appears to not have a free offering, so it does not meet the minimum requirements of our review.

 I’ve used several of the tools listed in this article.
 One thing for sure, there are many great tools available.

-MainWP came under review while investigating the toolsets this year and writing this blog post.
-I tested MainWP on a few sites and began to like what I saw.
-MainWP is hosted on WordPress itself, but on your own instance of WordPress that you control and you protect.
+MainWP came under review while investigating the toolsets this year and writing this paper.
+I tested MainWP on a few sites and appreciated the suite.
+More importantly though, MainWP is hosted on WordPress itself, and on your own instance of WordPress that you control and you protect.
 It can be locally hosted on your local server, or cloud hosted on your own server, or hosted on any WordPress instance.

 With all that said, in my experience you are unlikely to go wrong with using MainWP.

 - “Manage all your WordPress sites with the MainWP Dashboard”, https://mainwp.com/